tattlemuss/minymiser/FILEFORMAT.md

 * a fixed-size header
 * the "cache set" information
-* the 13 packed streams themselves.
+* the 13 packed streams themselves, with tokens interleaved by order of usage

 All data is packed contiguously without padding unless specified.
 All u16/u32 values are big-endian.